How to become a project manager (and why it’s a great career)

 4. Project managers are well paid

 How much do project managers make?
-According to Indeed.com, the average salary for a project manager in the US (as of November 2022) is $77,172.
-However, as in any field, pay can be higher or lower depending on your qualifications, experience level and region.
+According to Indeed.com, the average project manager salary in the US (as of September 2025) is $94,626.
+However, as in any field, pay can vary depending on your qualifications, experience level and region.

 What skills make a successful project manager?